Netcentric/accesscontroltool/README.md

 * run mode support
 * automatic installation with install hook
 * cleans obsolete ACL entries when configuration is changed
-* ACLs can be dumped
+* ACLs can be exported
 * stores history of changes
+* ensured order of ACLs
+* built-in expression language to reduce rule duplication

 # Requirements